 Foundational Role of Assessment: Assessment is central to fostering exceptional learning, teaching, and productivity within [Company Name].
 It forms the backbone of our efforts to enhance employee capabilities and organizational performance.

-Continuous Engagement: Rather than being a sporadic activity, assessment is a continuous, collaborative process between employees and managers.
+Continuous Engagement: Assessment is a continuous, collaborative process between employees and managers rather than sporadic activity.
 This ongoing interaction aims to boost productivity, personal achievement, and the capacity to engage in lifelong learning.

 Operational Outcomes